ebl4/GoogleMapsDirections/README.md

 # Retrofit
 This project also includes retrofit instance configuraion for call a maps service related to Direction API.
-Such services have been setting with origin and destination point for draw route and markers.
+Such services have been setting with origin and destination points for draw route and markers.